clhynfield/workstation-config/doc/adr/0003-wip-use-xxx-for-macos-defaults-as-code.md

   changes to stdout every 2 seconds (Go).
 - [catilac/PlistWatch][pwatch] monitors real-time changes to plist files and outputs defaults commands to recreate changes (Go).
+- [Wilfred/difftastic][difft] is a structural diff tool that compares files based on their syntax, including YAML (Rust).
+- [sters/diffnest][diffnest] compares JSON, YAML, and other structured data files with an intuitive unified diff output (Go).

 ## Deliberation